micro-nova/AmpliPi/README.md

 Releases are available on [GitHub](https://github.com/micro-nova/AmpliPi/releases), see [CHANGELOG.md](CHANGELOG.md) for the changes in each release.

-To update you AmpliPi to the latest version:
+To update you AmpliPro to the latest version:
 1. Go to the web app at [amplipi.local](http://amplipi.local).
 1. Click the gear icon (⚙) in the upper right corner to go to the configuration page
 1. Select **Updates** and click the **Check for Updates** button